Preparing Your Toddler for Preschool: Building Confidence And Independence

 Limit Screen Time Before Play.
 Toddlers who transition directly from screens to toys often struggle to focus.
 Aim for at least 20 minutes of no-screen transition time to boost concentration.

 Incorporate Nature-Based Play.
-Activities like outdoor scavenger hunts and sandbox adventures can enrich sensory experiences and spark curiosity in your child.
+Activities like outdoor scavenger hunts and sandbox adventures can enrich your child's sensory experiences and spark curiosity.

 Use a Play Journal.
 Keep track of activities, toys, and materials that captivate your child, hold their interest for a long time, and reflect their current and emerging interests.